3D film: Revival (1960–1984) in single strip format

 Stereoscopic films largely remained dormant for the first part of the 1960s, with those that were released usually being anaglyph exploitation films.
 One film of notoriety was the Beaver-Champion/Warner Bros. production, The Mask (1961).
 The film was shot in 2-D, but to enhance the bizarre qualities of the dream-world that is induced when the main character puts on a cursed tribal mask, these scenes went to anaglyph 3D.
 These scenes were printed by Technicolor on their first run in red/green anaglyph.

 Although 3D films appeared sparsely during the early 1960s, the true second wave of 3D cinema was set into motion by Arch Oboler, the producer who had started the craze of the 1950s.
 Using a new technology called Space-Vision 3D.
 The origin of "Space-Vision 3D" goes back to Colonel Robert Vincent Bernier, a forgotten innovator in the history of stereoscopic motion pictures.
 His Trioptiscope Space-Vision lens was the gold standard for the production and exhibition of 3-D films for nearly 30 years.
 "Space-Vision 3D" stereoscopic films were printed with two images, one above the other, in a single academy ratio frame, on a single strip, and needed only one projector fitted with a special lens.
 This so-called "over and under" technique eliminated the need for dual projector set-ups, and produced widescreen, but darker, less vivid, polarized 3D images.
-Unlike earlier dual system, it could stay in perfect synchronization, unless improperly spliced in repair.
+Unlike earlier dual systems, it could stay in perfect synchronization, unless improperly spliced in repair.

 Arch Oboler once again had the vision for the system that no one else would touch, and put it to use on his film entitled The Bubble, which starred Michael Cole, Deborah Walley, and Johnny Desmond.
 As with Bwana Devil, the critics panned The Bubble, but audiences flocked to see it, and it became financially sound enough to promote the use of the system to other studios, particularly independents, who did not have the money for expensive dual-strip prints of their productions.